leoslamas/book-green-threads-explained/background-information.md

 _We will use the AT&T dialect in our examples._

 Assembly has a strong backwards compatibility guarantee.
 That’s why you will see that the same registers are addressed in different ways.
-Lets look at the \`%rax\` register we used as example above for an explanation:
+Let's look at the `%rax` register we used as example above for an explanation:

 ```text
 %rax    # 64 bit register (8 bytes)